cereal milk cinnamon rolls in the pan

 I also feel like these Cereal Milk Cinnamon Rolls are the perfect recipe with which to celebrate.
 They’re fun and fruity and full of sweet flavor, and I can imagine them as the centerpiece for anything from Easter brunch to a birthday breakfast (or, you know, for when a blog gets a new design, things like that).

-If you’re a fan of cereal milk and/or cinnamon rolls (HI, IT ME), you are going to love these rolls.
-They taste exactly like a cinnamon roll that’s been infused with fruity cereal and, to be honest, I wonder where this combination has been all my life.
-Because it is so, so good.
+They taste exactly like a cinnamon roll that’s been infused with fruity cereal and it is so, so good.

 We start with my go-to cinnamon roll dough (which made its first appearance in my Overnight Cinnamon Rolls), stir some cereal-infused milk (that’s pink!) into the dough, fill it with butter and cinnamon and more cereal (naturally), roll it up and let it rest overnight.
 The next morning, we bake the rolls, then top them with a cereal milk-flavored glaze and — you guessed it — more cereal.
 Every warm bite is soft and sweet with a fruity crunch and I just cannot handle how much I love it.
 You may have noticed.